 In contrast to the previous two work units, this work unit calls for the developer to provide (and the evaluator to assess) information about SFR supporting subsystems.
-Such subsystems should be referenced by the descriptions of the SFR-enforcing subsystems, as well as by the descriptions of interactions in work unit ADV_TDS.2-7.
+Such subsystems should be referenced by the descriptions of the SFR-enforcing subsystems, as well as by the descriptions of interactions in work unit ADV\TDS.2-7.
 The goal of evaluator's assessment, like that for the previous work unit, is two-fold.
 First, it should provide the evaluator with an understanding of the way each SFR-supporting subsystem works.
-Second, the evaluator determines that the behaviour is described in enough detail so that the way in which the subsystem supports the SFR-enforcing behaviour is clear, and that the behaviour is not itself SFR-enforcing.
-The information provided for SFR-supporting subsystem's behaviour does not have to be as detailed as that provided by the SFRenforcing behaviour.
+Second, the evaluator determines that the behaviour is summarized in enough detail so that the way in which the subsystem supports the SFR-enforcing behaviour is clear, and that the behaviour is not itself SFR-enforcing.
+The information provided for SFR-supporting subsystem's behaviour does not have to be as detailed as that provided by the SFR-enforcing behaviour.
 For example, data structures or data items that do not pertain to SFR-enforcing functionality will likely not need to be described in detail, if at all.
-It is the evaluator's determination, however, with respect to what "high-level" means for a particular TOE, and the evaluator obtains enough information from the developer (even if it turns out to be equivalent to information provided for the parts of the subsystem that are SFRenforcing) to make a sound verdict for this work unit.
+It is the evaluator's determination, however, with respect to what "high-level" means for a particular TOE, and the evaluator obtains enough information from the developer (even if it turns out to be equivalent to information provided for the parts of the subsystem that are SFR-enforcing) to make a sound verdict for this work unit.

-The evaluator is cautions, however, that "perfect" assurance is not a goal nor required by this work unit, so judgement will have to be exercised in determine the amount and composition of the evidence required to make a verdict on this work unit.
+The evaluator is cautioned, however, that "perfect" assurance is not a goal nor required by this work unit, so judgement will have to be exercised in determine the amount and composition of the evidence required to make a verdict on this work unit.

-To determine completeness and accuracy, the evaluator examines other information available (e.g., functional specification, security architecture description, implementation representation).
-Descriptions of functionality in these documents should be consistent with what is provided for evidence for this work unit.
-In particular, the functional specification should be used to determine that the behaviour required to implement the TSF Interfaces described by the functional specification are completely described by the subsystem.
+To determine completeness and accuracy, the evaluator examines other information available (e.g., functional specification, security architecture description).
+Summaries of functionality in these documents should be consistent with what is provided for evidence for this work unit.

-ADV_TDS.2.7C The design shall provide a description of the interactions among all subsystems of the TSF.
+The design shall provide a description of the interactions among all subsystems of the TSF.

-ADV_TDS.2-7 The evaluator shall examine the TOE design to determine that interactions between the subsystems of the TSF are described.
+The evaluator shall examine the TOE design to determine that interactions between the subsystems of the TSF are described.